ArguFight

 10. Bandwagon Fallacy

-Assuming something is true because many people believe it.
+Asserting something is true because many people believe it.
+Popularity becomes evidence.

 Example: